matrix-org/matrix-spec-proposals/proposals/3873-event-match-dotted-keys.md

 > `key`: The dot-separated path of the property of the event to match,
 > e.g. `content.body`.

-It does, however, not clarify how to handle collisions such as in
+It does not, however, clarify how to handle collisions such as in

     {
       "m": { "foo": "bar" },